A ski shop owner talks about the history of freeskiing gear in 5 minutes: 1995-2023

 VOLKL|WALL

-ARMADA came in around 2010.
-It was also around this time that ARMADA was introduced and rocker skis started appearing.
-There were a lot of changes around this time, such as long noses, flat bends, and full rockers.
-Things that are common now were created around 2008, 2009, and 2010.
+ARMADA came on the scene around 2010.
+It was around this time that ARMADA was released and rocker skis started to appear.
+There were a lot of changes around that time, like long noses, flat bends, and full rockers.
+Things that are now commonplace were born around 2008, 2009, and 2010

-▼Video of Tanner Hall, who founded ARMADA with JP Auclair and others and helped it grow rapidly.
+▼Video of Tanner Hall, who founded ARMADA with JP Auclair and others and has led it to rapid growth

-ARMADA also didn't sell very well in its first year, but its sales exploded from the second year onwards.
-It was from 2010 to 2011 that my locker started to get tighter.
-The reason behind this was that it focused on tricks, and when it came to powder, the top and tail did not sink easily and attracted attention for its buoyancy.
-The solid rocker shape also attracted attention.
+ARMADA didn't sell very well in its first year, but sales exploded from the second year onwards.
+Rocker started to get steeper in 2010-2011.
+This was due to the emphasis on tricks and the fact that the tip and tail don't sink as easily in powder, providing good buoyancy.
+A solid rocker shape also attracted attention

-ARMAMDA's JJ has a long nose, a rocker camber ski, and a firm side cut, so I think it created a new shape as a powder ski that can be skied on the slopes.
-I think JJ's appearance was a big deal for the freeski world.
-I also think that Tanner Hall and the LINE riders had a very strong influence at the time.
+ARMAMDA's "JJ" ski had a long nose, rockered camber, and a solid sidecut, so I think it created a new style of powder ski that could be used on the slopes.
+I think the arrival of the JJ was a big deal for the freeskiing world.
+I also think that Tanner Hall and the LINE riders at the time had a very strong influence

-Source: From 2011 BRAVOSKI Vol.1/An article that foreshadows the impact and spread of rocker skis
+Source: 2011 BRAVOSKI Vol.1 / Article that foreshadows the impact and spread of rocker skis

 2015-2020

-I think the arrival of the binding "KINGPIN" in 2017 was a big deal.
+I think the introduction of the KINGPIN bindings in 2017 was a big deal

-At the same time, walk-mode boots were introduced, and I think the innovations in bindings have further diversified the ways to enjoy skiing. ``KINGPIN'', ``DUKE'', ``Baron''...
-Then, skis were needed to enjoy those bindings and boots.
+At the same time, walk-mode boots also appeared, and I think that the innovation in bindings further diversified the ways of enjoying skiing.
+"KINGPIN," "DUKE," "Baron"...
+This meant that skis that could be enjoyed with these bindings and boots were also needed

 2020-2023

-In terms of specs, in recent years, perhaps due to the popularity of powder freeride, the number of skis with waist widths of 90mm or more has increased dramatically, and there are many skis with waist widths of around 100mm.
-The number of models that are fat yet easy to slide on compacted snow slopes is increasing, and multi-purpose all-mountain skis that can handle both powder and grooming slope carving are becoming popular.
-Personally, I've been riding a model like the one below for the past year or two.
+In terms of specs, perhaps due to the popularity of powder and freeride in recent years, skis with waist widths of 90mm or more have increased dramatically, with skis around 100mm proliferating.
+There are also more models that are fat yet easy to ski on packed snow slopes, and multi-purpose all-mountain skis that can handle both powder and carving on groomed runs are becoming popular.
+Personally, I've been riding the model below for the past year or two

 summary

-I think the term freeskiing is still very vague.
-I think backcountry, sidecountry, freeride, parkride, mogul, etc. can all fit under the term freeski, but I think it would be easier to understand if they were more clearly defined.
+I think the term "freeskiing" is still very vague.
+Backcountry, sidecountry, freeride, parkride, moguls, and so on all fall under the term "freeskiing," but I think it would be easier to understand if it were a little more clear

 ARMADA ARV 94|D=123-94-118mm (178cm) |L=157, 164, 171, 178, 185cm |R=17m (178cm)|¥99,000